tessercat/daoistic-web/blog/entries/ants-part-2.md

 is capable of sustaining them.

 When he keeps ego in check,
-they say he's stable.
+they say he's secure.
 When pressure doesn’t get to him, they say he's confident.
-Inwardly stable,
+Inwardly secure,
 outwardly confident,
 when does he act irresponsibly?
 Outwardly confident,
-inwardly stable,
+inwardly secure,
 when doesn’t he get results?

 Since he doesn’t manipulate them,